 The Blue Lake, New Zealand

 This lake on New Zealand’s South Island is the clearest lake in the world, according to science.
 In 2011, scientists from the country’s National Institute of Water and Atmospheric Research conducted a study and found that the clarity of the lake is surpassed only by very clear seawater.
 Also called Rotomairewhenau, the Blue Lake is located in Nelson Lakes National Parks.
 This body of water is actually fed by another glacial lake, Lake Constance—both are free of run-off debris, which keeps the water clean and very cold.
 Its purity also makes the lake sacred to the local indigenous people.
-These are the most breathtaking glaciers in the world.

 Lake Blausee, Switzerland

 Mountainous Switzerland is another country known for its abundance of crystal blue lakes, including Lucerne, Brienz, and Oeschinen.
 We had a hard time choosing just one to add to our list but settled on the small yet striking Lake Blausee.
 Fed by underground springs, the lake is completely transparent, with a lovely blue-green color.
 Sunken tree trunks and boulders are visible all the way down to the bottom 40 feet below.
 This is another lake seeped in legend: According to the tale, a broken-hearted, blue-eyed maiden drowned in the lake, and her tears turned the water its azure hue.
 Switzerland also has one of the 9 heart-shaped lakes and islands around the world.